Lighthouses of Canada: Labrador and Belle Isle

 flash every 5 s.
 7 m (22 ft) octagonal pyramidal concrete tower with lantern

 and gallery; solar-powered lens.
-Lighthouse painted white, lantern red.
+Lighthouse painted white with a narrow red horizontal band, lantern red.
 Fog

 horn (blast every 60 s).
 2-story and 1-story keeper's house, fog signal building,

 and other buildings.
-Lighthouse Explorer has a Coast Guard photo, but Google has only a distant satellite
+Krystina Scheller has a view from the sea, Lighthouse Explorer has a Coast Guard photo, but Google has only a distant satellite

 view of the station.
 Sibling of the Cape Bauld lighthouse on Newfoundland.